With immigration raids targeting multiple parts of the city and suburbs, here are tips from local community groups on what to do.

 A Little Village neighbor cheers on demonstrators protesting increased federal immigration enforcement in February 2025.
 (Alonso Vidal/for City Bureau)

-Mayor Brandon Johnson signed an executive order Aug.
+Johnson also signed an executive order Aug.
 30 in an attempt to protect residents from federal agents or troops deployed in the city.
 The order says that Chicago Police would remain a city agency and urges federal law enforcement to abide by the city’s policing laws.
 The city will also submit information requests to federal immigration authorities to keep tabs on future deployments.

 The order also reaffirmed Chicago’s Welcoming City Ordinance, which provides some protections for immigrant residents, regardless of their status.